mitojala/test/docs/intro/pole.md

 ![Saveproject2](img/screenshot41.png)

-In this last windows, we will select the transformation as our point cloud is not in the same coordinate system as our vectors
+In this last windows, we select the transformation as our point cloud is not in the same coordinate system as our vectors.
-Please select the transformation we created earlier `UTM 35 → GK 26`
+Please use the transformation we created earlier `UTM 35 → GK 26`

  ---
  _Note_ :
  Using `Deduce using time` here save us one step by associating the points to their respective trajectories, it is based on timestamp
  ---

+Your blocks are now ready! 👌

 ### Boresight calibration of the scanner system (calibration data set)